yufanyufan/musicpy/README.md

 API Reference:

-* Element Naming: Child elements are represented by classes in PascalCase (e.g., `ScorePartwise`, `PartName`).
+* Element Naming: XML elements are represented by classes in PascalCase (e.g., `ScorePartwise`, `PartName`).
-* Attribute Naming: Attributes of elements are passed as keyword arguments in lowercase with underscores if needed (e.g., `work_title`, `page_height`).
+* Attribute Naming: Attributes of XML elements are passed as keyword arguments in lowercase with underscores if needed (e.g., `work_title`, `page_height`).
 These are automatically converted to kebab-case in the XML output (e.g., `work-title`, `page-height`).
-* String Values: Many element text content and attribute values are passed as strings (e.g., `Millimeters="7.2", PartName="Piano"`).
+* Text Conent and Attribute Values: If element has text content, or attribute, values are passed as strings, int, or float (e.g., `Millimeters=7.2, PartName="Piano"`).
 * Complex Arguments with `_()`: For elements that have their own child elements or a complex structure not representable by a simple string (like `Pitch` which has `Step` and `Octave`, or `Key` which has `Fifths`), the `_()` helper function is used.
 This helper takes keyword arguments that correspond to the sub-elements or attributes of the complex argument.
 For example: `Pitch=_(Step="C", Octave="4") Key=_(Fifths="0") SystemMargins=_(LeftMargin=1, RightMargin=2)` The `_()` helper packages these into a `MusicElementArg` object, which is then processed by the parent element's constructor to create the appropriate nested XML structure.
+* Deep Nesting and repeated Element: Elements declared under `with` are automatically nested in.

 This example creates a simple score with one part (Piano), one measure, and two notes with lyrics.
 The output will be a MusicXML string.